 Jolene also maintains an active and diverse pro bono practice that includes assisting individual artists in protecting their intellectual property rights, representing victims of judicial override in death penalty cases and survivors of child sex trafficking in federal civil matters alleging violations of federal and state trafficking laws, and resolving divorce and family law disputes.

 - Harris Corp. v.
 A Major Multinational Telecommunications Equipment Company (E.D.
-Tex.): Defending a major multinational telecommunications equipment company in a seven-patent suit involving ad hoc wireless networks, network security, and encryption technologies.
+Tex.): Defended a major multinational telecommunications equipment company in a seven-patent suit involving ad hoc wireless networks, network security, and encryption technologies.

 - Emerson Electric v.
 SIPCO et al. (N.D.
-Ga., PTAB, CAFC): Representing Emerson Electric in a 10-patent lawsuit, multiple inter partes review proceedings, and Federal Circuit appeals relating to mesh network technology.
+Ga., PTAB, CAFC): Represented Emerson Electric in a 10-patent lawsuit, multiple inter partes review proceedings, and Federal Circuit appeals relating to mesh network technology.